ICICLE-ai/food-security-sandbox/README.md

 ## Tutorials

-### Getting Started with the Digital Agriculture Sandbox
+### Getting Started with the Food Security Sandbox

 #### Prerequisites
 - Docker and Docker Compose installed